zmj64351508/resume/Resume_en.md

 * Design an improved algorithm based on frame differ method, which promotes the accuracy and speed.
 * Work completely under Linux, using `VIM` as editor and compiler tools like `gnumake` and `gcc`.
 * Deploy the program to the embedded platform which is called “leanXcam”.
-* Make a cross compiler toolchain using `crosstools-ng`.
+* Make a cross compiler tool-chain using `crosstools-ng`.

 ## Internship

 ### MCU intern in NXP Semiconductors

 * 2011/10 - 2012/5 and 2013/5 - 2013/9
-* Design shecmatic and PCB for demo boards, using PADS and Protel.
+* Design schematic and PCB for demo boards, using PADS and Protel.
 * Software development such as I2C, SPI, graphic LCD, PWM etc. for Cortex-M0 MCUs, using C under ARM MDK suit.

 ### Software Developer in a venture team